singhparthnarayan/collaborative-filtering-recommendar-system/README.md

-# collaborative-filtering-recommendar-system
+# collaborative-filtering-recommender-system

 Recommender systems are tools for interacting with large and complex information spaces.
-They provide a personalized view of such spaces, prioritizing items likely to be of interest to the user.
+They provide a personalized view of such information spaces, prioritizing items likely to be of interest to the user.
 Personalized recommendations are an important part of many e-commerce and social media applications such as Amazon, Netflix, Pandora, Spotify, Google and Facebook.

 In this project we provide an example of a movie recommender system with collaborative filtering technique.